-No. 23 Florida State softball defeats Virginia Tech on the road to sweep the series and clinch the No. 1 seed in the ACC Championship
+No. 4 Florida State won the ACC regular season and is the No. 1 seed in the ACC Championships.

-Through four stellar years as the head coach at Florida State University, Lonni Alameda has upheld the proud tradition of Seminole softball in guiding FSU to four consecutive trips to the NCAA softball championship.
+Through five stellar years as the head coach at Florida State University, Lonni Alameda has upheld the proud tradition of Seminole softball in guiding FSU to five consecutive trips to the NCAA softball championship.

 In 2012, the Seminoles achieved a mark of 47-16, their most wins since going 62-12 in 2004.
 Alameda led FSU to a 15-13 record against NCAA postseason teams throughout the year, which included nationally-ranked victories over 14th-ranked UCLA, 23rd-ranked North Carolina twice and Women's College World Series participant LSU.

-Since arriving at FSU, Alameda has earned 14 Top 25 victories.
+Since arriving at FSU, Alameda has earned 18 Top 25 victories.
 Her final signature win of the 2012 year came at the Los Angeles Regional, when the Seminoles knocked off host UCLA in a 2-1 victory.
 The win was FSU's 50th NCAA Tournament victory in its illustrious history.
 The program now has 53 NCAA postseason victories.